MadCoderme/databench-comparison/README.md

 It yielded around ~63.7% accuracy.

 ### Gemini 2.0 Flash
 Used through the API.
 This model had quite consistent performance.
-But ultimately yielded ~74.3% accuracy.
+But ultimately yielded ~74.3% accuracy in primary attempt.

-## Why accuracy is lower than expected
+After improving the prompt, the code errors were mostly gone and the accuracy increased to ~84.67%.

+## Observation
 Observing the predictions, majority of the wrong results was just errors while running the generated code.
-Prompt engineering should be able to fix most of them.
-This requires more testing and experiments.
-While fine tuning may help the smaller models, Gemini 2.0 Flash should be able to provide more accurate predictions itself.
+Prompt engineering helped to fix most of them.
+For further improvement, while fine tuning may help the smaller models, Gemini 2.0 Flash should be able to provide more accurate predictions itself.

+Since, the official evaluator could not be used, there can be incorrect answers in the `answers_lite.txt` file which was used to calculate accuracy externally.